subham008/SDL_Graph/README.md

 HOW TO COMPILE
 There is no special linker or anything to compile this , normally use SDL2 and SDL_ttf compile commands

-command is : gcc tect.c -o test -lSDL2 -lSDL_ttf
+command is : gcc tect.c -o test -lSDL2 -lSDL2_ttf

 *********WARNING**************
  Always include SDL_Graph.h after including SDL.h and SDL_ttf.h